Alokendra/Test/Backup_and_Restore.md

 ## Backup

 A full backup of the system is of course a no-brainer.
-But the questions that trouble beginners and even experts are as follows
+But there are many questions that trouble beginners and even experts:

 a) When and how often to perform backup?
 b) How can this be automated?
-c) How much the process should be automated (full vs partial vs manual backups, full automation may not be desired in many cases)
+c) How much of the process should be automated (full vs partial vs manual backups, full automation may not be desired in many cases)
 d) How to perform intelligent backups - that preserves both important data and at the same time saves space?